Construction Injuries: Key Takeaways

 5. Trench Collapses

 Trenches are often associated with new building construction or pipe and cable installation.
-Due to rain, improper sloping or flooding, the soil can become unstable and trap construction workers, causing injury or even death.
+Due to rain, improper sloping, or flooding, the soil can become unstable and trap construction workers, causing injury or even death.

 6. Falling Debris